jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 {T}: Add one mana of any color.
 Spend this mana only to cast a Painter or Gradient spell.
 {3},{T}: Search your library for a Painter card, reveal it and put it into your hand, then shuffle.
 ---
-One family, united by art, divided by grief.
+One family, united by passion for art, divided by grief.
 ```

 [card implementation](../custom/cards/d/dessendre_family_portrait.txt)